-What is Fresh Masa for Tamales?
+What is Fresh Masa For Tamales?

 Do not buy masa harina for this recipe.

-How to Buy Fresh Corn Dough (Masa)
+How to Buy Fresh Masa (corn dough)

 - The best way to tell if you have the correct masa is to look at the ingredient label on the bag.
 The masa you want to buy has only corn, lime and maybe salt.
 There will be NO LARD, NO Stock, NO other ingredient in the masa (dough).
 See photo of label above.

 - DO NOT buy prepared masa that already has lard, chicken stock, salt etc... mixed into it for this recipe.

 - Masa sin preparar para tamales (masa without preparing for tamales) that's the ground "dough" made from nixtamal .
 It is easy to find at LatinMarkets and some grocery stores.

 - Salt- be sure to add the salt for flavorful tamales.